If you want to adopt a child from overseas, you should contact the Fostering and Adoption Service in Jersey for advice.

 Whether you can adopt a child from overseas depends on the country the child lives in.
 The process of adopting also varies between countries.

 Assessment by Fostering and Adoption Service

-To allow you to adopt a child, most countries will require that you’re assessed in Jersey by the Fostering and Adoption Service to make sure you’re a suitable adopter.
+Before you adopt a child overseas, you'll need to be assessed in Jersey by the Fostering and Adoption Service to make sure you’re a suitable adopter.